Edward Aveling: The American journey of agitation 1886

 The Workmen's Advocate described his speech so in an article entitled "A Hearty Welcome.
 Twenty-five Thousand People Greet Liebknecht and the Avelings": "Then Dr. Aveling stood up before the cheering crowd.
 He spoke clearly and deliberately, expressing his gratification at the manner of their reception.
 Impressing it upon the minds of his hearers that socialism intended to change the present condition of society by organization and education.
 Noticing the array of policemen present Dr. Aveling said: "I hope the police will go back to their employers and tell them that a socialist meeting needs no police.
 We can preserve order without their presence."
 He complimented the Germans for their zeal in the cause, and declared that the American workmen would soon feel the necessity for cooperating in the work of reforms."

 The Avelings wrote a series of articles for The Workmen's Advocate that closely followed with detailed reports of the "Propaganda Tour", articles on conditions of life in the United States.
 Many of these were later revised and incorporated into their book, The Working Class Movement in America.
 All three defended the anarchists convicted of conspiracy after the Chicago Square Haymarket riots of 4 May 1886, the so called Haymarket affair.
 Four anarchists were convicted of throwing a bomb that killed one policeman: August Spies, Albert R. Parsons, George Engel, and Adolph Fischer who were hung on 11 November 1887.
 Louis Lingg who was also condemned, committed suicide in his jail cell beforehand.
 According to the historian James R. Green, Liebknecht and the Avelings even visited the Cook county jail where they were being held.

 The Haymarket incident has been described as "the first major 'red scare' in American history, (that) produced a campaign of 'red-baiting' which has rarely been equalled."
 The socialists, usually lumped together with the anarchists despite their mutual and intense antagonisms, became easy targets for vicious attacks by editors, politicians and professional patriots.
 The Chicago Times wrote that the Avelings were unwelcome in Chicago and they feared a revolutionary repeat of the events; some papers were writing encouraging violence against them, with headlines such as: "Dr. Aveling and Wife.
 The Proper Sort of Reception to a Pair of Dangerous Socialists."
 It was declared: "Dr. Aveling, the English Socialist who has come to this country to rescue the Chicago Anarchists from the gallows...", Eleanor was called his "vitriolic spouse", and any respectable Americans should have nothing to do with these "firebrands of the Aveling-Liebknecht variety".
 Some editors of American newspapers after his return to England went so far as to put Aveling's name and August Spies in the same headline.
 Edward and Eleanor became "The London pair of anarchists" and "the pair of apostles" in the yellow press.
-At a meeting on the 8 November at the Chicago Aurora Turner Hall, Aveling was quoted as saying:
+At a meeting on 8 November at the Chicago Aurora Turner Hall, Aveling was quoted as saying: